 Alternative operators expressed their concerns as to the situation of fixed broadband services in Austria and were strongly opposing the NRA's decision to withdraw regulation from the wholesale broadband access market for the subsequent use of residential customers.
 Alternative operators claimed that the wholesale products available do not enable them sufficient margins to compete with the incumbent operator's bundle offers in the long term and are thus urging the NRA to set appropriate regulatory conditions in relation to fixed services and in particular as regards NGA deployment to establish sustainable competitive conditions.

-During 2009, the monthly rental prices for full local loop unbundling (LLU) were further reduced to the price which was previously applicable during the Kombipaket promotion period, $\in 6.35$, which is below the EU average of $\in 8.55$.
-The monthly rental price for shared access is $\in 3.18$ which is however above the EU average of $\in 2.24$.
+During 2009, the monthly rental prices for full local loop unbundling (LLU) were further reduced to the price which was previously applicable during the Kombipaket promotion period, €6.35, which is below the EU average of €8.55.
+These LLU prices were further reduced to €5.87 as from November 2009.
+The monthly rental price for shared access is €3.18 which is however above the EU average of €2.24.
 During the promotion periods, the one-off connection fee for shared and full LLU is not applicable.
 As regards the bundle offers of the incumbent, the NRA stated that it regularly verifies that the conditions applied by the incumbent do not lead to a margin squeeze situation.
 Alternative operators regret that these conditions allow only the incumbent operator to drive competition and that they cannot innovate with similar promotional offers.

 RTR had initiated a national discussion on next-generation networks and established an industry group to discuss technical and regulatory issues related to NGA networks; these discussions have continued over 2009.
 The investment plans of the incumbent operator are now made public, the challenge is to create a regulatory environment which fosters investment and innovation and promotes competition in the fixed broadband market.
 Alternative operators claim that, due to interferences, the incumbent FTTH and FTTB planned deployments in densely populated areas will prevent them from using their existing LLU infrastructure to provide services on the basis of VDSL.
 The NRA intends to develop a regulatory model based on coordination meetings between the operators with the aim to facilitate investments and create a level playing field for network deployment.
-The coordination meetings would give operators are planning to invest in a given area and it is not possible to deploy both networks, the option which would give higher bandwidth to the consumers should prevail, with the possibility to establish compensation payments.
+The coordination meetings would give operators an opportunity to declare their commitments and plans to invest in an area.
+In case several operators are planning to invest in a given area and it is not possible to deploy both networks, the option which would give higher bandwidth to the consumers should prevail, with the possibility to establish compensation payments.